marcoguerri/marcoguerri.github.io/_posts/2016-03-20-cathedralandbazaar.markdown

 model not based on coercion but on cooperation: <b>the severe effort of many converging skills</b> is what projects like Linux requires.

-The "utility function" Linux hackers are maximizing is thir own ego satisfactoin and reputation.
+The "utility function" Linux hackers are maximizing is their own ego satisfaction and reputation.
 Linus has funnelled the selfishness of hackers into the achievement of a common goal.
 It would be expected by such a culture to be fragmented, territorial and hostile.
 It is not the case for the Linux community (a clear proof